matiaspakua/tech.notes.io/README.md

  - The Mythical Man-Month: Essays on Software Engineering, by Fred Brooks (44%)
  - Working effectively with legacy code, by Michael Feathers (5%)
  - The Little Prince, by Antoine de Saint-Exupéry (60%)
+ - Spring in Action, 5th Edition by Craig Walls (80%)

 ### Technical Books already read